aitos-io/BoAT-X-Framework/README.md

 #### Modify the demo code
 Modify the demo code in ./demo:
-+ Replace the private key and account address (if necessary) with a appropriate one
++ Replace the private key and account address (if necessary) with an appropriate one
 + Replace the smart contract address with the one you got when deploying the contract
 + Replace the URL of the blockchain node with the real one